Kenny Hill (quarterback): Professional career

-After being undrafted, Kenny signed a contract with the Oakland Raiders but was cut on June 24 and then on June 25, 2018, he signed with the Montreal Alouettes.
+After being undrafted, Kenny signed a contract with the Oakland Raiders but was cut on June 24.
+He was then signed to the practice roster of the Montreal Alouettes on June 25, 2018.
+He was released by the Alouettes on July 4, 2018.

 Coaching career

+TCU

 Hill was hired to be a student assistant at his alma mater TCU in 2018, before being promoted to a graduate assistant position in 2019.
 He was promoted to offensive analyst in 2020.

 Hill was promoted to quarterbacks coach in 2021.

+Arkansas State

+On January 12, 2026, Hill was hired as the running backs coach for the Arkansas State Red Wolves.

 Personal life

 His father, Ken Hill, played in Major League Baseball from 1988 to 2001.

 Nickname

 Following Hill's huge performance against South Carolina, his predecessor, Johnny Manziel, who went by the nickname "Johnny Football" in college, called Hill "Kenny Football," along with a number of fans.
 Hill, however, said that the name belonged to Manziel, and instead asked to be called "Kenny Trill," with "trill" being a combination of true and real.
 On September 11, 2014, Hill's family filed for the trademark of the name.